ahoyvarun/Data-Analytics-1-Stats-ML/README.md

 	•	Classification metrics (precision, recall, F1-score) show strong performance across all digit classes.

-Problem 2: Predicting a Continuous Target Using a Regression Neural Network
+#2: Predicting a Continuous Target Using a Regression Neural Network
 Objective: Build a neural network to predict a continuous target variable based on input features.
 Dataset
 	•	A synthetic dataset is generated, where:
 	•	Input (X) consists of 1000 samples, each with 5 features.